vuejs/pinia/README.md

 })
 ```

 Note: the SSR implementation is yet to be decided on Pinia, but if you intend having SSR on your application, you should avoid using `useStore` functions at the root level of a file to make sure the correct store is retrieved for your request.
+Here is an example:

-Or:
+**Avoid doing this\***:

 ```ts
 import { createRouter } from 'vue-router'